 We’ve had lots of light-bulb moments, but nothing has been as inspiring as what we’ve seen in primary schools with the Junior Entrepreneur Programme.
 There’s something about the energy that exists in a primary school classroom.
 The eleven and twelve year old pupils have not been impacted by the points race.
 They are open, creative and quick to learn.
 That’s why we chose to focus our energy on scaling this initiative throughout Ireland.

 The creativity that emerges during brainstorming and having their ideas challenged by a panel of entrepreneurs and other local people is a joy to watch.
 Parents, grandparents and local businesses get involved as the project develops.

-Another highlight is the visit of a business person.
+Another highlight is the visit of a business person to the classroom.
 The questions which emerge and the sage reflections of pupils on the business and its strategy are eye-opening.

 This is real world education which will benefit these children for the rest of their lives.
 We’re privileged to be involved and would urge every teacher and parent in Ireland to do their bit to ensure that the next generation of Irish people will stride onto the world stage with even more confidence than the generations which have gone before them.

-We think it all starts with a child proudly saying ‘I’m an entrepreneur”.
+We think change starts with a child proudly saying, ‘I’m an entrepreneur”.

 JEP was co-founded by Jerry Kennelly of Kennelly Foundation to promote entrepreneurship in primary schools.
 JEP has been underwritten since its foundation by Kennelly Foundation.